|Protesters clashed with riot police in central Athens during anti-austerity demonstrations [Al Jazeera]|

 The author cautioned that the markets would now “smell blood”.

 Creditors have warned there will be no more financial aid without firm reform commitments from Athens.

-George Papandreou, the Greek prime minister, has in a televised address said he will form a new government on Thursday and seek a vote of confidence from his PASOK parliamentary group.
+George Papandreou, the Greek prime minister, said in a televised address on Wednesday that he would form a new government on Thursday and seek a vote of confidence from his PASOK parliamentary group.

 His announcement came shortly after the opposition turned down his offer to stand down to facilitate the formation of a unity government for passing tough austerity measures.